Looking forward to the holidays - the best gifts to give to seamstresses!

 In this category, I think:

-a buttonhole ruler for intermediate and advanced sewers.
-It changes life when you want to sew plackets and calculate the spaces between buttons.
-I never part with it anymore!
+- a buttonhole ruler for intermediate and advanced sewists.
+It changes your life when you want to sew button plackets and calculate the spaces between buttons.
+I never part with it!

 - a buttonhole opener.
-It's the very useful tool after using your buttonhole ruler and making beautiful buttonholes, well you have to open them...
+It's a very useful tool after using your buttonhole ruler and making beautiful buttonholes, and well, you have to open them...
 With a buttonhole opener, goodbye to quick unpicking accidents; and that is priceless after finishing your shirt!

-- perfect anti-fray glue to complete the buttonhole ruler and buttonhole opener set for top-notch buttonholes!
+- anti-fray glue perfect for completing the buttonhole ruler and buttonhole opener set for top-notch buttonholes!

-- a snap fastener plier for sewers of all levels.
-A tool one hesitates to buy but that makes life easier.
-I have a resin snap plier and a universal one that helps me a lot to set snaps, so goodbye hammer and its mishaps!
+- a clip for attaching snaps for sewists of all levels.
+A tool you might hesitate to buy but that makes life easier.
+I have a resin snap clip and a universal one that really helps me attach snaps, so goodbye to the hammer and its mishaps!

-- a hole punch: the famous "trouteuse" yes, the very one used to make belt holes but oh so practical for pre-punching before placing eyelets, snaps, rivets... a good investment for intermediate to advanced sewers
+- a hole punch: the famous "trouteuse," yes, the very one used to make belt holes but oh so practical for pre-punching before placing eyelets, snaps, rivets... a good investment for intermediate to advanced sewists.

-- A pair of good scissors for sewers of all levels.
+- A pair of good scissors for sewists of all levels.

-A pair of "good" cutting scissors is truly a must-have for every respectable seamstress.
-I am very demanding when it comes to cutting because it is essential for the success of your sewing projects.
-For me, a good pair of scissors must have good blades, a comfortable handle, and above all must be sharpenable.
+A pair of "good" cutting scissors is truly a must-have for any self-respecting seamstress.
+I am very demanding when it comes to cutting because it’s essential for the success of your sewing projects.
+For me, a good pair of scissors must have sharp blades, a comfortable handle, and above all must be sharpenable.

 At the shop, we found a brand with a very good quality-price ratio.

-You can even find some for left-handed people and for clipping!
+You can even find ones for left-handers and for clipping!

-Beyond cutting scissors, I also recommend purchasing embroidery scissors whose designs are super nice but above all very useful for cutting details.
+Beyond cutting scissors, I also recommend purchasing embroidery scissors which have really nice designs but are especially useful for detailed cutting.
 I use them daily for trimming, clipping, cutting small threads...
-For me, it's the foundation of the sewing box!
+For me, they are the foundation of the sewing kit!

 Budget: